catrushmore/chemicals/research/environment/notesonMeikel.md

 Really interesting section on the use of the word plastic in media and literature, describing people as 'plastic' in a bad way.
 Advertising  - too good to be served on plastic, real people deserve real silverware, all metal no plastic,

 1968 - Sidney Goss problem of garbage was not plastics or packaging, but "our civilisation, our exploding population, our life-style, our technology".
 Inert landfill vs incineration (polluted air, corrode incinerators and leach into ground water).
-By 1970 people were discussing recyclables and decomposing plastic relish.
+By 1970 people were discussing recyclables and decomposing plastic rubbish.

 Aesthetic problem of plastic litter - "easier to arouse people about bleach bottles washed up on beaches and styrofoam cups tossed along the road.
 While paper litter disintegrated, the plastic remained as a visual reminder of an inflationary culture".